Tsvetta Kaleynska: Mentorship and leadership

-Tsvetta has been an active mentor in programs like Dell Women’s Entrepreneur Mentor and NASDAQ Entrepreneurial Center Mentor.
+Tsvetta has been an active mentor in programs such as Dell Women's Entrepreneur Mentor and the Nasdaq Entrepreneurial Center Mentor.

 Televised appearances

 Tsvetta began her televised appearances in 2008 through the Miss Diaspora International Pageant.

-Since 2011 she has been featured regularly on national TV shows in her home-country, including “Predi Obed” on bTV, TV7, “Na Kafe” on NOVA TV, TV7, Bulgarian National Television, "Good morning" on Bulgaria ON AIR.
-Since 2017 she has been a contributor on the national morning show “Na Kafe” with Gala covering topics including the Women's March in NYC, the Bulgarian Parliamentary election, Virtual Consumer Trends, Holiday Trends in New York City and USA, New York City general topics, and others.
+Since 2011, she has been featured regularly on national TV shows in Bulgaria, including Predi Obed on bTV, TV7, Na Kafe on NOVA TV, TV7, Bulgarian National Television, and Good morning on Bulgaria ON AIR.

+Since 2017 she has been a contributor on the national morning show Na Kafe with Gala, covering topics including the Women's March in NYC, Bulgarian Parliamentary election, virtual consumer trends, and holiday trends in New York City and the United States.

-In 2024, Tsvetta appeared on Bloomberg TV Bulgaria to talk about Bulgaria's significant presence in the global AI landscape, highlighting the country's talent pool, innovative companies, and contributions to the AI industry.
+In 2024, she appeared on Bloomberg TV Bulgaria to discuss Bulgaria's role in the global AI landscape.